liip/RMT/README.md

 [![Build Status](https://secure.travis-ci.org/liip/RMT.png?branch=master)](https://travis-ci.org/liip/RMT)

 RMT is a simple tool to help releasing new version of your software.
-You can define the type of version generator you want o use (example: semantic versioning), where you want to store the version (in a changelog file, as a VCS tag, etc…) and a list of action that will be executed and before or after the release of a new version.
+You can define the type of version generator you want to use (example: semantic versioning), where you want to store the version (in a changelog file, as a VCS tag…) and a list of action that will be executed and before or after the release of a new version.

 Installation
 ------------

 In order to use RMT your project should use [Composer](http://getcomposer.org/) as RMT will be installed as a dev-dependency.
-Just go on your project root directory and execute:
+Just go to your project root directory and execute:

-    php composer.phar require --dev liip/rmt 0.9.*         # lastest beta
+    php composer.phar require --dev liip/rmt 0.9.*         # latest beta
     # or
-    php composer.phar require --dev liip/rmt dev-master    # lastest unstable
+    php composer.phar require --dev liip/rmt dev-master    # latest unstable

 Then you must initialize RMT by running the following command:

     php vendor/liip/rmt/command.php init

 This command will create for you a `rmt.json` config file and a `RMT` executable script in your root folder.
 For that point you can start using RMT, just execute it:

     ./RMT

 Once here, the best is to pick one of the [configuration example](#configuration-examples) below and to adapt it to your needs.

+If you are using a versionning tool, we recommand that you add both composer files (`composer.json` and `composer.lock`), the RMT configuration file(`rmt.json`) and the `RMT` executable script to it.
+The `vendor` directory should be ignored since it is populated simply by running `composer install`

 Usage
 -----